sdrdis/jquery.earth-3d/README.md

 * Defining a starting position
 * Make it possible to rotate around the globe as if we are in orbit (Sam Hasler proposed it, and I totally agree)
 * For the moment, glows and shadows are designed on photoshop.
-I will soon post a tutorial on how to do it, but what could be awesome is to generate it on canvas
+I will soon post a tutorial on how to do it, but what could be awesome is to generate it on canvas, and defining angle and intensity of lighting...
 * Zoom support
 * The code can always be cleaner, more optimized...